dkfans/keeperfx/keeperfx/docs/keeperfx_readme.txt

      Error: setup_strings_data: Strings file couldn't be loaded or is too small
-A: Check if there's a language file in 'FXDATA' folder for the
-     language which you've selected in KEEPERFX.CFG.
+A: Check if there's a language file in 'FXDATA' folder for the language which you've selected in KEEPERFX.CFG.

+Q: The game starts up to main menu, but when I try to load a level, it exits back to desktop.
+A: There may be many reasons for that.
+Try checking your LOG file.
+   Also, try adding keeperfx.exe and keeperfx_dbg.exe to DEP list in Windows - that's the solution to most common problem.
+   DEP is a Data Execution prevention mechanism; search the net for details about it.

 Q: Mouse stops/teleports/moves incorrectly during the game.
 A: Try the '-altinput' command line switch.